David Protein Bar Peanut Butter Nutrition Facts (Per Bar)

 Sweetness Level

 Low.
-Allulose has roughly 70% of sugar's sweetness without the calories or glycemic impact.
-We didn't get any maltitol bite or sugar-alcohol aftertaste, even on day 7.
+Allulose carries roughly 70% of sugar's sweetness without the calories or glycemic impact, and there is no maltitol or sugar-alcohol bite reported even after repeated servings.

 Best Time to Eat